Lucas-Chensq/learngit/readme.txt

-Git is a free software distributed under the URL.
+Git is a free software distributed under the GRL.
 Git has a mutable index called stage whichis good.
-First change Second changeD
+First change Second change Third change
 Creating a new branch is very quick and simple.
+A bug fixed.